asu-cis-capstone/chimichanga/README.md

 ####USER BEHAVIOR

-% of people who replay the game at least once
+% of people who would replay the game at least once

+v1:

 % of people who invite their friends

+v1:

 ####USER RESULTS

 Total time played / number of times app launched (average session time)

+v1:

 number of times app crashed / number of times app launched (lower is better)

+v1: